Heart attack deaths are skyrocketing worldwide, why? (Research)

 A study review found that hospitalizations for severe heart attack cases, in which one of the arteries that supply blood throughout the body were completely blocked, decreased by 22% during the pandemic.
 The number of hospital admissions for less severe cases of partial blockage of arteries has dropped by a third.

 According to the researchers, this phenomenon is not due to a decrease in heart attack cases, but to fewer people visiting hospitals for treatment.
-This is because the medical system around the world is under extreme strain due to the corona virus, and people were also afraid of getting infected with the virus, so they could not stay away from hospitals or be hospitalized, the researchers explained.
+This is because the medical system around the world is under extreme strain due to the corona virus, and people were also afraid of getting infected with the virus, so they might not stay away from hospitals or be hospitalized, the researchers explained.

 The amount of time patients waited to receive treatment for a heart attack also increased.
 Across the globe, severe heart attacks have forced patients to wait 69 minutes longer than before the pandemic to seek treatment.
 The researchers pointed out that ‘timely and appropriate treatment’ is important to increase the survival rate of heart attack.